Metrossa/Version-Control-Project/README.md

 # Version-Control-Project

+# How To Use

+* Launch the code using a platform that runs IPNYB
+* Upon running the code
+1. Enter your name
+2. Enter your current age
+3. It will give you your birth year

+# How it works

 * It takes a name input
-* It takes some other input
+* It takes some other input (Age)
-* It does Something™ with this other input
+* It finds the users birth year using their age

 # Why Code of Conduct